Peewee Longway

 Quincy Lamont Williams (born August 17, 1984), better known by his stage name Peewee Longway, is an American rapper from Atlanta, Georgia.
 He is best known for his mixtape The Blue M&M (2014) and his 2013 single, "Loaded" (with Young Thug).
 He was also a member of the rap group "Felix Brothers", alongside Gucci Mane and Young Dolph.

 Williams was initially signed to Gucci Mane's record label, 1017 Records.
 After Gucci Mane went to prison in 2014, Williams founded his own label, MPA BandCamp.

 Legal issues

 On August 31, 2022, Williams was arrested for illegal possession of a controlled substance and first degree possession of marijuana.

 In September 2024, it was reported that Williams was arrested, along with 101 others, in a $280 million drug bust.
 His team did not make a statement on his arrest, and his name did not appear as those charged in federal indictment documents.

+On April 1, 2026, Peewee Longway (Quincy Williams) pleaded guilty to conspiracy to distribute controlled substances and possession of a firearm by a convicted felon and received a 10 year sentence in July.